It is extremely important that if you obtain an Arizona concealed weapon permit,

 Using the return envelope provided, send all of the following

-1. Completed and signed page one of application.
+- Completed and signed page one of the application.

-You must utilize the "Applicant" fingerprint cards provided by the Department.
-Regardless of who completes the fingerprinting process for you, the prints must be clear, distinct and classifiable.
+Regardless of who completes the fingerprinting process for you, the prints must be clear, distinct, and classifiable.
 Do not place tape over the top of the prints!

 You only need ONE (1) item as proof of training described in ARS §13-3112.
 N. (1) through (8)

-6. Acceptable forms of payment include a money order, cashiers or certified check made payable to AZ DPS.
+- Acceptable forms of payment include a money order, cashiers, or certified check made payable to AZ DPS.
 Fees are non-refundable.

 Persons who were born outside of the United States or one of its territories must send a copy of proof of citizenship or alien status.
 Any of the following documents are acceptable: